-January 1, 2014 Royalty Pool Vend-in: On January 1, 2014, 24 net Pizza Pizza restaurants were added to the Royalty Pool as a result of 30 new restaurants opening and six closing from January 1, 2013 to December 31, 2013.
-The additional system sales from the 30 new restaurants were estimated at \$9,540,000 annually less sales of \$1,439,000 from six permanently closed Pizza Pizza restaurants resulting in net estimated Pizza Pizza sales of \$8,101,000 added to the Royalty Pool.
-The total number of Pizza Pizza restaurants in the Royalty Pool increased to 629.
-The yield of the Shares was determined to be 5.78% calculated using \$13.28 as a weighted average share price based on the market price of the Shares traded on the TSX during the period of twenty consecutive days ending on the fifth trading day before January 1, 2014.
-As a result of the contribution of the additional net sales to the Royalty Pool, Pizza Pizza's Class B Exchange Multiplier increased fractionally by 80% of the total adjustment or 0.092617; the new Class B Exchange Multiplier was 1.702444.
+January 1, 2016 Royalty Pool Vend-in: On January 1, 2016, six net new Pizza Pizza restaurants were added to the Royalty Pool as a result of 24 new restaurants opening and 18 closing from January 1, 2015 to December 31, 2015.
+The additional system sales from the 24 new restaurants were estimated at \$4,887,000 annually less sales of \$3,630,000 from 18 permanently closed Pizza Pizza restaurants resulting in net estimated Pizza Pizza sales of \$1,257,000 added to the Royalty Pool.
+The total number of Pizza Pizza restaurants in the Royalty Pool increased to 636.
+The yield of the Shares was determined to be 5.89% calculated using \$13.85 as a weighted average share price based on the market price of the Shares traded on the TSX during the period of twenty consecutive days ending on the fifth trading day before January 1, 2016.
+As a result of the contribution of the additional net sales to the Royalty Pool, Pizza Pizza's Class B Exchange Multiplier increased fractionally by 80% of the total adjustment or 0.021529; the new Class B Exchange Multiplier was 1.817826.
 This adjustment also increased the entitlement of the holders of the Class B Units to distributions of cash and allocations of income from the Partnership.
-The second adjustment to the Class B Exchange Multiplier was adjusted to be effective January 1, 2014, once the actual performance of the new restaurants was determined in early 2015.
+The second adjustment to the Class B Exchange Multiplier will be adjusted to be effective January 1, 2016, once the actual performance of the new restaurants is determined in early 2017.

-On January 1, 2014, four net new Pizza 73 restaurants were added to the Royalty Pool as a result of one traditional and three new non-traditional restaurants opening between September 2, 2012 and September 1, 2013.
-The forecasted additional system sales from the four new restaurants that were added to the Royalty Pool were estimated at \$1,225,000 annually.
-During the period, one restaurant was added to the Royalty Pool whose territory adjusted that of a previously existing restaurant.
-The total number of Pizza 73 restaurants in the Royalty Pool increased to 93.
-The yield of and the weighted average share price used in the calculation of the Class D multiplier is determined in the same manner as that of the Class B multiplier calculation at 5.78% and \$13.28, respectively.
-In exchange for adding the forecasted Pizza 73 system sales to the Royalty Pool, in accordance with the Partnership Agreement, PPL and the Company's board of directors have agreed to compensate PPL in cash in lieu of PPL receiving 85,571 equivalent Shares, for what would resulted in an increase in the Class D Exchange Multiplier.
-Instead, the Class D Exchange Multiplier remained unchanged and a cash payment of \$1,136,000 was made to PPL, representing 80% of the forecasted amount due.
-This payment was determined by multiplying the 85,571 equivalent Shares (80% of forecasted equivalent Shares entitlement) by the market price of a Share applicable at the January 1, 2014 Adjustment Date which was determined to be \$13.28.
-The remaining 20% of the forecasted equivalent Share entitlement, \$284,005 was accrued and the final cash payment was determined in early 2015.
+On January 1, 2016, the Pizza 73 Royalty Pool remained unchanged as a result of two new restaurants opening between September 2, 2014 and September 1, 2015, and two restaurants closing between January 1, 2015 and December 31, 2015.
+The forecasted additional system sales from the two new restaurants that were added to the Royalty Pool were estimated at \$1,070,000 annually less \$512,000 in system sales attributable to the two closed restaurants.
+The total number of Pizza 73 restaurants in the Royalty Pool remained at 100.
+The yield of and the weighted average share price used in the calculation of the Class D multiplier is determined in the same manner as that of the Class B multiplier calculation at 5.89% and \$13.85, respectively.
+As a result of the contribution of the additional net sales to the Royalty Pool, Pizza Pizza's Class D Exchange Multiplier increased fractionally by 80% of the total adjustment or 0.35975; the new Class D Exchange Multiplier was 17.43307.
+This adjustment also increased the entitlement of the holders of the Class D Units to distributions of cash and allocations of income from the Partnership.
+The second adjustment to the Class D Exchange Multiplier will be adjusted to be effective January 1, 2016, once the actual performance of the new restaurants is determined in early 2017.

 An independent audit of the Royalty Pool System Sales is conducted before February 28 of each year.
 The purpose of this audit is to compare actual royalty revenue of the Royalty Pool to the reported royalty revenue of the Company.
-The results of the audit are reported in the Company's management's discussion and analysis of the financial conditions and results of operations for the year ended December 31, 2014, available at www.sedar.com.
+The results of the audit are reported in the Company's management's discussion and analysis of the financial conditions and results of operations for the year ended December 31, 2016, available at www.sedar.com.